mushtaq96/my_tech/README.md

 	In your case, you could replace `npm start` with `yarn start` and `npm build` with `yarn build`, if you want to use Yarn consistently.
 Similarly, if you want to use npm, you could replace `yarn install` with `npm install`.
 Just make sure to delete the incorrect lock file (`yarn.lock` if you're using npm, or `package-lock.json` if you're using Yarn) before you install the dependencies.

 	You can check if a module is installed in your project by looking at the dependencies section of your package.json file.
 If the module is listed there, it means it’s installed.

+6. Port Conflicts
+	Terminate the Existing Process: If you prefer to use port 3000, you’ll need to terminate the existing process that’s using it.
+The warning message indicates that the process ID (pid) is 6648.
+You can terminate this process by running kill -9 6648 in your terminal.

+	Find and Terminate the Process Using the Port: If you don’t know the pid, you can find out which process is using port 3000 with the command lsof -i :3000.
+This will give you a list of processes using the port, from which you can find the pid and terminate it with the kill command.

+	After resolving the port conflict, try running your application again.